ralflorent/namefully-ng/readme.md

 ### Read more

-As this is a wrapper of the core utility, visit the [main page](namefully-url) to learn more about its key features, configurations, limitations, and API.
+As this is a wrapper of the core utility, visit the [main page][namefully-url] to learn more about its key features, configurations, limitations, and API.

 ## Author